domswaby/pexel_curated_and_query/README.md

    ```js
    PEXELS_KEY=ENTER_YOUR_API_KEY_WITHOUT_QUOTES
    ```
 5. Run the project - in the root directory entering the following command will start the frontend and backend at the same time using the concurrently package.
-By default the server will run on port 5000 so be sure to kill any processes you may have running on this port before starting up the app.
+By default the server will run on port 5000 so be sure to kill any processes (`kill $(lsof -t -i:5000)`) you may have running on this port before starting up the app.
    ```js
    npm run dev
    ```